IlyasKohistani/css-advanced-natours/README.md

 ## Setup

-Clone this repo to your desktop and open `npm run compile:sass` to compile all Sass files.
+Clone this repo to your desktop then go to its root directory and run `npm run compile:sass` to compile all SASS files.

 ---